Muhsabrys/Transcribing-Long-Youtube-Videos/README.md

 ## 🔧 Requirements

-These packages are installed automatically in the notebook:
+These are the libraries you are going to use before running the code:

 ```bash
 pip install pytube pydub moviepy transformers accelerate datasets[audio] torchaudio yt-dlp